RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 });
 ```

-Overall in terms of equality checks I would stick with `assertStrictEquals()` as the value of `assertEquals()` is debatable.
-It's based on very complicated functionality, which has the potential to be buggy, and the need to assert the equality of whole objects in unit tests is minimal.
-For unit tests I'd stick to asserting primitives with `assertStrictEquals()`.
+My overall feeling is the `assertEquals()` and `assertNotEquals()` assertions are focussed towards integration and functional tests.
+Also they need to be handled with care as they are based on complicated functionality, which has the potential to be buggy.
+If you are writing unit tests focused on pure business logic I would stick with `assertStrictEquals()` as it is a more precise and stable assertion.

 ## Assert Contains

 There are two methods available to assert a thing contains a thing in Deno, `assertStringContains()` and `assertArrayContains()`.

 The `assertStringContains()` assertion does what it says on the tin.
 It does a simple includes check on a string to see if it contains the expected string.
-It's not very complicated and therefore useable and likely to be stable.
+It's not complicated and so is likely to be stable and useable.

 ```js
 Deno.test("Test Assert String Contains", () => {